nic-name/alexa_tutorial/README.md

 1. In the __CUSTOM__ menu, navigate to __Intents__.
 2. Click __Add__.
 3. Click __Add intent__.
+4. Click __Create custom intent__.
-4. In the __Create custom intent__ field enter the following name: _FirstIntent_.
+5. In the __Create custom intent__ field enter the following name: _FirstIntent_.
-5. Fill in the sample utterances for FirstIntent listed in __Table 1__.
+6. Fill in the sample utterances for FirstIntent listed in __Table 1__.
-6. Click __Save Model__.
+7. Click __Save Model__.
-7. Repeat steps 1 - 7 for SecondIntent and ThirdIntent.
+8. Repeat steps 1 - 7 for SecondIntent and ThirdIntent.
-8. Click __Build Model__.
+9. Click __Build Model__.

 ## Setting up your Endpoint
-To set up your __Endpoint__ to receive POST requests when a user interacts with your Alexa Skill, complete the following steps:
+To set up your Endpoint to receive POST requests when a user interacts with your Alexa Skill, complete the following steps:

 1. Navigate to __Service Endpoint Type__ and click __AWS Lambda ARN__.
 2. Navigate to __Your Skill ID__ and copy it to your clipboard.
 3. Do not close your developer console.

 ## Setting up Lambda
+To set up your Lamda function, complete the following steps:

 1. Open a new tab and navigate to https://console.aws.amazon.com/.
 2. Navigate to the __AWS Services__ tab and click __Lambda__.